Global rigidity of two-dimensional bubbles: Two-dimensional stationary hollow vortices with surface tension

 for some $\lambda \in \R$, and where $H$ denotes the curvature of $\S$.
 The last equation is called the jump equation.
 By integrating over large circles, we observe that $\alpha$ corresponds to the total circulation.
 To rewrite the jump condition for the pressure law, we used Bernoulli's law for steady flows (see \cite[Chapter 1.9]{MR1217252}).
+The logarithmic asymptotics at infinity correspond to the vanishing of the velocity field at infinity.